-At the turn of the 20th century, it was a thriving metropolis to rival Paris, with vibrant nightlife, couture houses, and posh private clubs.
-One hundred years later—following war, destruction, and redevelopment—it’s once again at the top.
-Shanghai is a city of stunning contrasts, with regal heritage buildings and the world’s second-tallest skyscraper.
+At the turn of the 20th century, Shanghai was a thriving metropolis to rival Paris, with vibrant nightlife, couture houses, and posh private clubs.
+One hundred years later—following war, destruction, and redevelopment—it’s once again at the top—literally.
+It now has Shanghai Tower, China’s tallest and the world’s second-tallest skyscraper.
 It has the world’s longest metro.
 Its cocktail bars rival those of New York and London.
-There’s so much to see in this city of 23 million, so to help you make the most of your time in Shanghai, we’ve rounded up the best things to do in Shanghai—like going for a bike ride, slurping Shanghai’s best soup dumplings, finding where to buy cool souvenirs in Shanghai, eating at the city’s top restaurants, and getting lost in Shanghai’s charming laneways.
+There’s so much to see, eat, and drink in this city of 24 million, so to help you make the most of your time in Shanghai, we’ve rounded up the best things to do in Shanghai—like going for a bike ride, slurping Shanghai’s best soup dumplings, finding where to buy cool souvenirs in Shanghai, eating at the city’s top restaurants, and getting lost in Shanghai’s charming laneways.

 The Bund is Shanghai’s waterfront boulevard, lined in the heritage buildings that showcase the city’s pre-1949 past and across the river from the Pudong skyscrapers of its future.
 Along the Bund, Shanghai’s street life is in full force.
 It’s bustling even at dawn, with locals ballroom dancing, exercising, and practicing tai chi and qi gong.
 Day and night, Chinese tourists, foreigners, and Shanghai locals walk the Bund, snapping photos of each other backed by the skyscrapers.
 At night, the towers are lit with flashing neon lights reflected in the Huangpu River.